yhzhang0128/cob/README.md

 ```console
 > sudo apt update && sudo apt install python3-numpy python3-cycler python3-networkx
 ```

-Lastly, if you meet any problems, you could read and modify the Rust files under `src` of COB.
-There's not a lot of code.

 For any further questions, please contact Yunhao Zhang (yz2327@cornell.edu).